 With different bounds configured in the LB decision phase, they are all able to balance the load indexes to the mean; however, they have different results.
-The central directory scheme is an ideal scheme where the delta of available capacity at clusters is the smallest for both bounds; meanwhile, it reaches the balanced state with the smallest number of node movements.
+The central directory scheme is an ideal scheme where the delta of the load index is most close to the bounds in both cases; meanwhile, it reaches the balanced state with smaller number of node movements.
 A larger bound causes a larger delta of load indexes; in this case, schemes can approach the balancing state fast, i.e., the number of rounds to be balanced with a bound of 50% is less than that for a bound of 20%.
-Compared with other schemes, the directory-initiated scheme spends less rounds but has more node movements for balancing, which indicates that its fast convergence is based on more load balancing decisions and node movements.
-The values of the table confirm the exception of the receiver-initiated scheme, already indicated in Figure 1, for which the minimum load index is further away from the maximum; furthermore, the receiverinitiated scheme uses more rounds.
+Compared with other schemes, the directory-initiated scheme spends less rounds but has more node movements for balancing the load indexes with a smaller delta, which indicates that its fast convergence is based on more load balancing decisions and node movements.
+The values of the table confirm the exception of the receiver-initiated scheme, already indicated in Figure 2, for which the minimum load index is further away from the maximum; furthermore, the receiver-initiated scheme uses more rounds.